 [START FIGURE 3.26 HERE]

 Global ocean heat content in CMIP6 simulations and observations.
-Time series of observed (black) and simulated (red) global ocean heat content anomalies with respect to 1995-2014 for the full ocean depth (left panel), upper layer - 0 to 700 m (top right panel), intermediate layer -700 to 2000 m (middle right panel), and the abyssal ocean >2000 m (bottom right panel).
-The best estimate observations (black solid line) for the period of 1971-2018, along with very likely ranges (black shading) are from Section 2.3.3.1.
-For the models (1860-2014), ensemble members from 15 CMIP6 models are used to calculate the multi-model mean values (red solid line) after averaging across simulations for each independent model.
+Time series of observed (black) and simulated (red) global ocean heat content anomalies with respect to 1995–2014 for the full ocean depth (left-hand panel); upper layer: 0–700 m (top right-hand panel); intermediate layer: 700–2000 m (middle right panel); and the abyssal ocean: >2000 m (bottom right-hand panel).
+The best estimate observations (black solid line) for the period of 1971–2018, along with very likely ranges (black shading) are from Section 2.3.3.1.
+For the models (1860–2014), ensemble members from 15 CMIP6 models are used to calculate the multi-model mean values (red solid line) after averaging across simulations for each independent model.
 The very likely ranges in the simulations are shown in red shading.
 Simulation drift has been removed from all CMIP6 historical runs using a contemporaneous portion of the linear fit to each corresponding pre-industrial control run (Gleckler et al., 2012).
-Units are 1021 Joules (Zettajoules).
+Units are zettajoules (ZJ; 1021 joule).
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END FIGURE 3.26 HERE]

-The multi-model means of both CMIP5 and CMIP6 historical simulations forced with time varying natural and anthropogenic forcing shows robust increases in ocean heat content in the upper (0-700 m) and intermediate (700-2000 m) ocean (high confidence) (Figure 3.26) (Cheng et al., 2016, 2019; Gleckler et al., 2016; Bilbao et al., 2019; Tokarska et al., 2019).
+The multi-model means of both CMIP5 and CMIP6 historical simulations forced with time varying natural and anthropogenic forcing shows robust increases in ocean heat content in the upper (0–700 m) and intermediate (700–2000 m) ocean (high confidence) (Figure 3.26; Cheng et al., 2016, 2019; Gleckler et al., 2016; Bilbao et al., 2019; Tokarska et al., 2019).
 Temporary (<10 years) surface and subsurface cooling during and after large volcanic eruptions are also captured in the upper-ocean, and global mean ocean heat content (Balmaseda et al., 2013).
-The ocean heat content increase is also reflected in the corresponding ocean thermal expansion which is a leading contributor to global mean sea level rise (Sections 3.5.3.2 and 9.2.4; Box 9.1).
+The ocean heat content increase is also reflected in the corresponding ocean thermal expansion which is a leading contributor to global mean sea level rise (Sections 3.5.3.2 and 9.2.4, and Box 9.1).